 Reading Challenges

-February 1-28: This February get to know your library in our Library Lovers’ Month Bingo Challenge!
-Read books and complete different library related activities to finish your Bingo card and earn a chance to win a gift card.
-This challenge is open to adults and is offered both online and as a paper Bingo card.
-Ask the Reference Desk for more information.
+Adults: Get to know your library in our Library Lovers’ Month Bingo Challenge!
+Read books and complete different library-related activities to finish your bingo card and earn a chance to win a gift card.
+This challenge is open to adults and is offered with both an online (Beanstack) and paper bingo card.

 1,000 Books Before Kindergarten

-The 1,000 Books Before Kindergarten Reading Challenge is a national initiative designed to encourage parents to read with their children before beginning Kindergarten.
-This exposure to reading and early literacy helps babies, toddlers, and preschoolers develop the skills that they will need to be successful in school.
+1,000 Books Before Kindergarten is a national initiative that encourages parents to read with their children before kindergarten.
+Reading to babies, toddlers, and preschoolers helps them develop important skills they’ll need for school.
 Additionally, it promotes a lifelong love for books and provides a chance for you to bond with your child in a unique way.

 Tags for 10

-Join our reading challenge and begin collecting Brag Tags.
-Readers in Kindergarten through grade 5 can select and collect Tags for every 10 books they read.
-Fiction, non-fiction, graphic novels . . . everything counts!
-Sign up to get a reading log and your first Tag.
-Read at your own pace, and when you’ve reached the goal, check in at the Youth Services desk to choose a Tag.
+Join our reading challenge and begin collecting brag tags.
+Readers in kindergarten through grade 5 can select and collect tags for every 10 books they read.
+Fiction, nonfiction, graphic novels—everything counts!
+Sign up at the Youth & Teen Services Desk to get a reading log and your first tag.
+Read at your own pace, and when you’ve reached the goal, visit the Youth & Teen Services Desk to choose a tag.
 Collect as many as you can!

 60 Books Before High School